Flat Fee Landlord

 Pre-Screening Is Not a Substitute for Full Screening

-At Flat Fee Landlord, our showing and screening process handles all of this systematically — pre-screening questions at inquiry, formal application for serious applicants, and comprehensive screening before any placement decision.
-Get your free rental analysis to see how our process works.
+At Flat Fee Landlord, our showing and screening process handles all of this systematically - pre-screening questions at inquiry, formal application for serious applicants, and comprehensive screening before any placement decision.
+Get your free rental analysis or learn more about our tenant placement process.
+Read our landlord reviews to see results.
+We serve Northern Virginia and Houston with our guarantees backing every placement.

 • 2,000+